arifanzum/buldAndRunC-PlusPlusWithSingleCommand/README.md

 you just type cpprun <file_name> [without extension]

-put the script in your bin folder /bin
+put the script in your /bin folder

-run the command chmod +x cpprun
+run the command "chmod +x cpprun"

 you are ready to use it.